 Sure, our traditions are fun.
 (Who wouldn’t enjoy dipping their feet in Showalter Fountain on a warm day?)
 But they’re also how you bond with your friends.
-They connect you with nearly 200 years of history and 580,000+ alumni.
+They connect you with over 200 years of history and 725,000+ alumni.
 They bring you into the IU Bloomington family.
 And they give you great memories from your years at the epicenter of Hoosier Nation.

 - Our colors are cream and crimson.